jamil2018/arcbot_playwright/README.md

 The framework provides scripts for running tests across different browser configurations.
 Here's how you can execute tests:

-- To run tests across all browsers, execute the following command: `npm run test`
+- To run tests across all browsers, execute the following command: `npm run e2e`
-- To run tests specifically on Chrome, use the command: `npm run test:chrome`
+- To run tests specifically on Chrome, use the command: `npm run e2e:chrome`
-- To run tests specifically on Firefox, use the command: `npm run test:firefox`
+- To run tests specifically on Firefox, use the command: `npm run e2e:firefox`
-- To run tests specifically on Safari, use the command: `npm run test:safari`
+- To run tests specifically on Safari, use the command: `npm run e2e:safari`

 ## Using the CLI